martinspedro/lidar-interference-analysis/thesis/Administrative Documents/Pedro Martins Thesis Layout.md

 ## 3.3 LiDAR
 ## 3.4 Camera and LiDAR Extrinsic Calibration
 ## 3.5 Sensor Fusion
+- What is sensor fusion and what are its advantages?
+- Requirements for sensor Fusion:
+    - Data must be on the same referential
+    - Why Udacity was the first to be chosen as a dataset and then was abandoned for Kitti -
 ## 3.6 Object Detection
 - On Image: YOLO, Fast-CNN, Faster-CNN, etc.
 - Correspondence between images and point cloud